Aashutoshh01/Yolov7_Object_Detection/README.md

 - Occasional misdetections occurred only at extreme occlusions.

 ## 🧠 9.
 Conclusion

+- The YOLOv7 model, fine-tuned on custom data, delivered high precision and recall.
+- F1 and PR curves validate balanced performance.
+- Excellent generalization on unseen data and video.

 ## 📜 10.
 License

 Open-source for learning purposes.
 Use and modify freely.